telepresenceio/telepresence/DEVELOPING.md

    point to a different file) file in order to connect to a cluster;
    same as any other Kubernetes tool.

+ - You will need to have [mockgen](https://github.com/golang/mock) installed to generate new or updated testing mocks for interfaces.

 ## Build the binary, push the image

 The easiest thing to do to get going: